baccuslab/torch-deep-retina/training_scripts/readme.md

 * `rand_onehot`: bool
     * if true, the onehot layer in retinotopic models is randomly initialized to values between 0 and 1.
 If false, the values are inititialized as `1/(height*width)` in which the height and width are the last dims of the incoming activations.

-* `train_loop`: str
-    * the name of the training loop to be used.
-Availble options are the training loop member methods in the `Train` class.
 * `dataset`: str
     * the name of the dataset to be used for training. code assumes the datasets are located in `~/experiments/data/`.
 The dataset should be a folder that contains h5 files.
 * `cells`: str or list of int